mcNets/UnoKeyboard/README.md

 ## Customization

-Two static dictionaries are used to define the Keyyboard and the Keys.
+Two static dictionaries are used to define the keyboard and its keys.
 You can add more keys and keyboard layouts by adding new entries to these dictionaries.

 ### VirtualKeys

-[VirtualKeys.Key](src/UnoKeyboard/VirtualKeys.cs) dictionary defines the keys that will be displayed on the keyboard.
-Each key is defined by a [VirtualKeyModel](src/UnoKeyboard/Models/VirtualKeyModel.cs).
+The [VirtualKeys.Key](https://github.com/mcNets/UnoKeyboard/blob/main/src/UnoKeyboard/VirtualKeys.cs) dictionary dictionary defines the keys that will be displayed on the keyboard.
+Each key is defined by a [VirtualKeyModel](https://github.com/mcNets/UnoKeyboard/blob/main/src/UnoKeyboard/Models/VirtualKeyModel.cs).

 That is a reduced version of the dictionary: